-Many properties at auction need some TLC to bring them up to more modern standards.
+Many properties at auction need some TLC to bring them up to more modern standards, some unmortgageable properties can be real bargains.
 These properties represent a great opportunity to profit on the refurbishment and when let, will offer a stronger yield.

 Are there disadvantages of buying at auction?

 For all the advantages of buying at auction, there are some drawbacks.

 Firstly, the fact that you’re committed to the purchase as soon as the hammer drops can be an issue as much as it’s a blessing.
 28 days isn’t a long time when you’re talking about a property purchase, and if you fail to complete within this time, you’re at risk of losing your 10% deposit.